Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 # Fluent Bit with ECS: Configuration Tips and Tricks

-A while ago I wrote an [blog post](./ecs-custom-logging-with-fluentbit.md) about Fluent Bit integration with containers running in an ECS cluster.
+A while ago I wrote a [blog post](./ecs-custom-logging-with-fluentbit.md) about Fluent Bit integration with containers running in an ECS cluster.
 According to my statistics, this post is one of the most viewed on my blog, so I was determined to write a follow-up for it.
-I've been using FluentBit with ECS for more than year in a consumer application in production.
-During this period I had the change to make use of and even abuse several features provided by Fluent Bit.
+I've been using FluentBit with ECS for more than a year in a business application running in production.
+During this period I had the chance to make use of and even abuse several features provided by Fluent Bit.

 Generally speaking my experience with Fluent Bit in the last year was positive.
-In certain cases I found that it had a steep learning curve and in certain cases I felt I was doing things which I should not supposed to be doing.
-In the end, I managed to reconcile myself with how it operates and I can say for sure that it is a fast and very polished product which can handle huge production workloads.
+In many cases, I found that it had a steep learning curve, and several times I felt I was doing things that I should not supposed to be doing.
+In the end, I managed to reconcile myself with how it operates and I can say for sure that it is a fast and very polished product that can handle huge production workloads.

-In this blog post I will talk about certain tips and tricks for the Fluent Bit configuration file that I found useful.
-Some of them might be trivial if you already have experience with Fluent Bit.
-I feel that they might be helpful for anybody interested in introducing Fluent Bit in an ECS cluster.
+In this blog post, I will talk about certain tips and tricks for the Fluent Bit configuration file that I found useful.
+Some of them might be trivial if you already have experience with it.
+Nevertheless, I think that they might be helpful for anybody interested in introducing Fluent Bit to their cluster of services.

-In this blog post we will not talk about how to set up Fluent Bit.
-If you are interested about that, please read my previous post in this topic: [ECS Fargate Custom Logging with Fluent Bit](./ecs-custom-logging-with-fluentbit.md).
+This post will not provide a guideline on how to set up Fluent Bit.
+If you are interested in that, please read my previous post on this topic: [ECS Fargate Custom Logging with Fluent Bit](./ecs-custom-logging-with-fluentbit.md).
 Moreover, there are several useful articles from AWS, such as this one: [Centralized Container Logging with Fluent Bit](https://aws.amazon.com/blogs/opensource/centralized-container-logging-fluent-bit/).

 ## Fluent Bit Configuration Basics

 Fluent Bit can be configured with a `fluent-bit.conf` configuration file or with YAML configuration.
-In this blog post we will focus on the so called classic `.conf` format.
+We will focus on the so-called classic `.conf` configuration format since at this point the YAML configuration is not that widespread.

 A basic configuration file would look like this:

 ```
 [SERVICE]